j-maas/unnecessarily-bad-design/README.md

 The entrypoint file is `index.js`.
 That file imports `src/Main.elm`.
 The `content` folder is turned into your static pages.
 The rest is mostly determined by logic in the Elm code!
 Learn more with the resources below.

 ## Setup Instructions
-Click "Use this template" on this Github page to fork the repo.
+Click "Use this template" on this GitHub page to fork the repo.

 Or git clone it: